ThingLabsIo/ThingLabsIo.github.io/pages/workshops/win10_fullday/05-sending-d2c-messages.md

 }
 {% endhighlight %}

-Each tme the _MessageTimer_ ticks (once per second) this event handler will invoke the _SendMessageToIoTHubAsync()_ method.
-Use the Visual Studio Lightbulb feature to create the __SendMessageToIoTHubAsync()__ method.
+Each time the _MessageTimer_ ticks (once per second) this event handler will invoke the _SendMessageToIoTHubAsync()_ method.
+Use the Visual Studio light bulb feature to create the __SendMessageToIoTHubAsync()__ method.
 Modify the method signature to mark it as an async method.

 {% highlight csharp %}
 private async Task SendMessageToIoTHubAsync(int darkness)